-Given an \NP-hard problem~$L$, an equivalence relation~$\R$ on the instance of~$L$ is a \emph{polynomial equivalence relation} if \begin{inparaenum}[(i)] \item one can decide for any two instances in time polynomial in their sizes whether they belong to the same equivalence class, and \item for any finite set~$S$ of instances, $\R$ partitions the set into at most~$(\max_{x \in S} |x|)^{O(1)}$ equivalence classes. \end{inparaenum} \begin{definition} Given an \NP-hard problem~$L$, a parameterized problem $P$, and a polynomial equivalence relation~$\R$ on the instances of $L$, an \emph{OR-cross-composition} of $L$ into $P$ (with respect to $\R$) is an algorithm that takes $\ell$ $\R$-equivalent instances $\I_1,\ldots,\I_\ell$ of $L$ and constructs in time polynomial in $\sum_{i=1}^\ell |\I_\ell|$ an instance $(\I,k)$ such that \begin{compactenum} \item $k$ is polynomially upper-bounded in $\max_{1\leq i\leq \ell}|\I_i|+\log(\ell)$ and \item $(\I,k)$ is \yes for $P$ if and only if there is at least one~$\ell'\in[\ell]$ such that $\I_{\ell'}$ is \yes for $L$. \end{compactenum} \end{definition} If a parameterized problem~$P$ admits an OR-cross-composition for some \NP-hard problem~$L$, then~$P$ does not admit a polynomial kernel with respect to its parameterization, unless $\NP\subseteq \coNP/\poly$ \cite{BodlaenderJK14}.
+In this paper we use the framework of Bodlaender et al.~\cite{BodlaenderJK14} which extends the notion of OR-composition to OR-cross-composition.
+Given an \NP-hard problem~$L$, an equivalence relation~$\R$ on the instance of~$L$ is a \emph{polynomial equivalence relation} if \begin{enumerate}[(i)] \item one can decide for any two instances in time polynomial in their sizes whether they belong to the same equivalence class, and \item for any finite set~$S$ of instances, $\R$ partitions the set into at most~$(\max_{x \in S} |x|)^{O(1)}$ equivalence classes. \end{enumerate} \begin{definition} Given an \NP-hard problem~$L$, a parameterized problem $P$, and a polynomial equivalence relation~$\R$ on the instances of $L$, an \emph{OR-cross-composition} of $L$ into $P$ (with respect to $\R$) is an algorithm that takes $\ell$ $\R$-equivalent instances $\I_1,\ldots,\I_\ell$ of $L$ and constructs in time polynomial in $\sum_{i=1}^\ell |\I_\ell|$ an instance $(\I,k)$ such that \begin{compactenum} \item $k$ is polynomially upper-bounded in $\max_{1\leq i\leq \ell}|\I_i|+\log(\ell)$ and \item $(\I,k)$ is \yes for $P$ if and only if there is at least one~$\ell'\in[\ell]$ such that $\I_{\ell'}$ is \yes for $L$. \end{compactenum} \end{definition} If a parameterized problem~$P$ admits an OR-cross-composition for some \NP-hard problem~$L$, then~$P$ does not admit a polynomial kernel with respect to its parameterization, unless $\NP\subseteq \coNP/\poly$ \cite{BodlaenderJK14}.
 We remark that we can assume that $\ell=2^j$ for some $j\in\N$ since we can add trivial \no-instances from the same equivalence class to reach a power of two.